MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-server-standalone.md

 ms.author: heidist
 manager: cgronlun
 ---
-# What is R Server (standalone) and Machine Learning Server (Standalone) in SQL Server
+# R Server (standalone) and Machine Learning Server (Standalone) in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 SQL Server provides installation support for a standalone R Server or Machine Learning Server that runs independently of SQL Server.
-A standalone server has a foundation of open-source distributions, overlayed with high-performance libraries from Microsoft that add statistical and predictive analytics at scale.
-The server also includes libraries for machine learning tasks coded in R or Python.
+Depending on your SQL Server version, a standalone server has a foundation of open-source R or Python, overlayed with high-performance libraries from Microsoft that add statistical and predictive analytics at scale, as well as libraries for machine learning tasks coded in R or Python.
 In SQL Server 2016, this feature is called **R Server (Standalone)** and is R-only.
 In SQL Server 2017, it's called **Machine Learning Server (Standalone)** and includes both R and Python.

 > [!Note]
 > As installed by SQL Server Setup, a standalone server is functionally equivalent to the non-SQL-branded versions of [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server), supporting the same use cases and scenarios, including remote execution, operationalization and web services, and the complete collection of RevoScaleR and revoscalepy functions.

+## Use cases

-As an independent server decoupled from SQL Server, the R and Python environment is configured, secured, and accessed using the underlying operating system and tools provided in the standalone server, not SQL Server.
-R and Python developers can choose a standalone server to move beyond the memory and processing constraints of open-source R and Python.
-A standalone server can load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
-This capability is provided through function libraries that execute on the server.
+R and Python developers typically choose a standalone server to move beyond the memory and processing constraints of open-source R and Python.
+R and Python libraries executing on a standalone server can load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
 High-performance functions are engineered for both scale and utility: delivering predictive analytics, statistical modeling, data visualizations, and leading-edge machine learning algorithms in a commercial server product engineered and supported by Microsoft.

+As an independent server decoupled from SQL Server, the R and Python environment is configured, secured, and accessed using the underlying operating system and standard tools provided in the standalone server, not SQL Server.
+There is no built-in support for SQL Server relational data.
+If you want to use SQL Server data, you can create data source objects and connections as you would from any client.

-As an adjunct to SQL Server, a standalone server is useful if you need to develop high-performance machine learning solutions that can use remote compute contexts, switching interchangeably between the local server and a remote Machine Learning Server on a Spark cluster or on another SQL Server instance.
-The R and Python packages on a standalone server are the same as those provided in a SQL Server (In-Database) installation, allowing for code portability and [compute-context switching](https://docs.microsoft.com/machine-learning-server/r/concept-what-is-compute-context).
+As an adjunct to SQL Server, a standalone server is also useful as a powerful development environment if you need both local and remote capacity.
+The R and Python packages on a standalone server are the same as those provided with a database engine installation, allowing for code portability and [compute-context switching](https://docs.microsoft.com/machine-learning-server/r/concept-what-is-compute-context).

-## Components of a standalone server
+## Components

 SQL Server 2016 is R only.
 SQL Server 2017 supports R and Python.
 The following table describes the features in each version.